deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 The `archive` command can be used to create a backup of a datashed.
 It creates a `tar.gz` archive containing all documents, the configuration and the current index.

-> [!IMPORTANT]
-> Only the documents contained in the index are archived.
-If there are
-> documents that have not yet been indexed, the index should be updated
+It is important to note, that only the documents contained in the index are archived.
+If there are documents that have not yet been indexed, the index should be updated first.
-> before archiving.

 ```console
 $ datashed archive -o ~/tmp/backup.tar.gz